stastnypremysl/lsql-csv/README.md

 There are also new nonstandard keywords:
 * `A in B` - means that A is substring of B
-* `A.X =>= B.Y` - means that `A` is left outer joined on `B` with condition `A.X == B.Y` - *It can't be negated.*
+* `A.X =>= B.Y` - means that `A` is left outer joined on `B` with condition `A.X == B.Y` - *It can't be negated.
+Not supported yet.*

 You can imagine if statement as where clausule in SQL.

 ### By block
-This statement always begins with by and the rest of statement follows the same syntax as Select block.
+This statement always begins with `by` and the rest of statement follows the same syntax as Select block.
+There can be only one By block in the whole command.

 You can imagine by block as the group by clausule in SQL.

 ### Sort
-This statement can be at the end of the command.
-It begins with `sort` keyword and the rest is almost the same as select block.
+This block can be at the end of the command.
+It begins with `sort` keyword and the rest is almost the same as the select block.

-If you want numeric sorting instead of alphabetical sorting, you can add `-n` attribute after sort.
+IN FUTURE: If you want numeric sorting instead of alphabetical sorting, you can add `-n` attribute after sort.
 If you want descendent sort, use `-D` attribute after sort.